Lawrence Leighton Smith

 Lawrence Leighton Smith (April 8, 1936 - October 25, 2013), was an American conductor and pianist.

 Smith was born in Portland, Oregon.
 He studied piano with Ariel Rubstein in Portland and Leonard Shure in New York.
 He earned bachelor's degrees from Portland State University in 1956 and Mannes College of Music in 1959.
 He also earned a doctorate from the University of Louisville in 1992.

 He won first prize in the Mitropoulos International Conducting Competition in 1964.
 He was assistant conductor at the Metropolitan Opera 1964–1967 and music director of the Westchester Symphony Orchestra 1967–1969.
 He was principal guest conductor of the Phoenix Symphony 1970–1973 and music director of the Austin Symphony 1972–1973.
 He served as music director of the Oregon Symphony 1973–1980 and the San Antonio Symphony 1980–1985.

-Smith became the artistic advisor and principal guest conductor of the North Carolina Symphony 1980–1981, and music director of the Louisville Orchestra (1983–1994) He remains a laureate conductor for Louisville.
+Smith became the artistic advisor and principal guest conductor of the North Carolina Symphony 1980–1981, and music director of the Louisville Orchestra (1983–1994).
 He was also principal guest conductor of the New Jersey Symphony Orchestra 1997–2000.

-He was the music director of the Music Academy of the West in Santa Barbara from 1985 to 1993 and artistic director of the Yale Philharmonia at the Yale School of Music from 1995 to 2004.
+He was the music director of the Music Academy of the West in Montecito from 1985 to 1993 and artistic director of the Yale Philharmonia at the Yale School of Music from 1995 to 2004.
 He became music director of the Colorado Springs Symphony in May 2000, and in 2003 he became the first music director of the new Colorado Springs Philharmonic.
 He also has served as the music director of the Sunriver Music Festival in Oregon for over 17 seasons.

 Smith guest conducted nearly every major orchestra in the United States, including the American Symphony Orchestra, Baltimore Symphony Orchestra, Cincinnati Symphony Orchestra, Dallas Symphony Orchestra, Indianapolis Symphony Orchestra, Minnesota Orchestra, New York Philharmonic, Pittsburgh Symphony Orchestra, Rochester Philharmonic Orchestra and the Saint Louis Symphony Orchestra.
 He also conducted orchestras in Europe and Asia.